Death of Kenneka Jenkins: Investigation

 The freezer, which was on and working, was described as a walk-in freezer within a walk-in cooler, and was part of an unused kitchen.
 Lights were apparently turned off in both chambers when she entered them.
 Questions remained as to why the freezer was turned on, although it was reportedly being leased out to a restaurant using space in the hotel.
-Motion-detecting security cameras showed Jenkins staggering, apparently intoxicated, through the hotel's hallways, eventually arriving at the kitchen, where she rounded a corner towards the freezer.
-The freezer door itself was out of the camera's sight.
+CNN reported that the motion-detecting security camera footage they received did not show Jenkins actually entering the freezer.
+However, community activist Andrew Holmes claimed that he was shown police footage of Jenkins entering the freezer alone, with no other persons nearby to assist her.

 On October 6, 2017, the Cook County Medical Examiner's Office ruled Jenkins' death an accident.
 The autopsy report found no illegal drugs in Jenkins' system, but her blood alcohol level was found to be 0.112.
 Traces of topiramate, a drug used to treat epilepsy and migraine headaches, were found in her system, although she was never prescribed this medication.
 Topiramate taken together with alcohol can enhance the effects of both, and hasten the onset of hypothermia, the presence of which was confirmed by lesions found in Jenkins' stomach.
 Brain swelling was also observed, but this condition was not associated with the cause of death.
 The Rosemont police department issued a statement the same day, saying that while no foul play was suspected, their investigation had not yet been completed.